Competitive Program Coaches

 Kevin Smith was a CWUAA competitor in pole vault with the University of Calgary and trained under Les Gramantik, a former Senior National Program Coach with Athletics Canada.
 He also competed as a decathlete as a midget aged athlete.
 He has a degree in Human Kinetics from the University of Calgary and was a physical education teacher for 9 years.
 He has a long coaching background having coached at the triple AAA, senior high level in both volleyball and track and field.
 He was also the head coach for the Powell River Track and Field Club for years where he coached from JD up to nationally ranked, junior athletes.
 Kevin is a Level II (Club Coach) trained coach and coaches throws, jumps and multi-events.

 Cristina Weir a Saskatoon native, was a competitive gymnast in her youth then transitioned to pole vault and trained under Rick and Suzanne Petrucha, two of Canada’s top pole vault coaches.
 She competed in both the 1995 and 1996 Canadian Junior National championships and won silver and bronze medals, respectively, in the pole vault as well as once holding the Junior National record.
 Cristina was also a competitive sprinter, long, high and triple jumper as well as hurdler.
 She has her Level 3 NCCP certification for gymnastics and coached high school track in her home province of Saskatchewan.
-Cristina coaches jumps, sprints, and conditioning.
+For many years, Cristina has coached jumps, sprints, and conditioning and starting 2018 Cristina is making the transition to become RCTFC’s Pole Vault Coach.

 Bob Dalton is a former BC High School 100 and 200m champion who went on to win several BC Provincial Championships and to compete for UBC at five CIAU national championships in events ranging from 60m to 600m.
 Bob represented Canada at the 1982 Pan Am Junior Games in the 100m, where he was part of the silver medal winning 4x100m and 4x400m relay teams, with the 4x100m team setting a Canadian Junior record at the time.
 A fast starter, he finished 3rd over 60 meters at the Indoor National championships in 1984 but, finding himself just off the pace of Canada’s top sprinters, he moved up to the 400m before retiring from track and taking up triathlon and bike racing.
 He has extensive experience working with kids, having coached hockey for 10 years with a focus on sportsmanship and playing with joy.